 Crime scene sterilization involves the removal of bio-hazardous materials post investigation.
 They are not allowed to enter the crime scene until the investigation is complete and are not involved in the legal process or court proceedings.

 There are numerous types of crime scenes that a cleaner will encounter.
 Although CSI makes it look glamorous and Dexter makes it look easy, there is a lot more involved than just cleaning up after a crime.
-Cleaners are on call 24 hours a day, and are expected to perform a very unique set of tasks which include:
+Cleaners are on call 24 hours a day, and they are expected to perform a very unique set of tasks, which include:

 - death cleanup

 - trauma cleanup